-1. The Dean of the Faculty makes all appointments to non-tenure-track positions in consultation with the Chair of the department concerned and (where appropriate) Program Directors.
+1. The Associate Dean of the Faculty for Personnel, Development, and Diversity makes all appointments to non-tenure-track positions in consultation with the Chair of the department concerned and (where appropriate) Program Directors.

 Full-time and shared appointments as Library Faculty, Artists- and Writers-in-Residence, and Teaching Associates will be made initially for three years, the first year being a probationary one.
-The appointee's department may request the Dean of the Faculty on or before February 15th of the first year to terminate his or her contract.
-If the Dean of the Faculty grants the request, and the request is approved by the Vice President for Academic Affairs, the Dean of the Faculty shall notify the appointee of such termination in writing on or before March 1st of the first year of the appointee's contract.
-If the appointee begins his or her contract in mid-year (January), the date for the department's request to the Dean of the Faculty shall be May 31st, and the Dean of the Faculty must notify the appointee of the termination in writing by June 15th.
-An appointment that is not terminated during the first year shall remain in effect through the third year.
+The appointee's department may request the Dean of the Faculty-Dean of the Faculty/Vice President President for Academic Affairs on or before February 15th of the first year to terminate his or her contract.
+If the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs grants grants the request, and the request is approved by the Vice President for Academic Affairs, the Dean of the Faculty/Vice President for Academic Affairs, the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs shall notify the appointee of such termination in writing on or before March 1st of the first year of the appointee's contract.
+If the appointee begins his or her contract in mid-year (January), the date for the department's request to the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs shall be May 31st, and the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs and the appointee of the appointe of the Faculty/Vice President for Academic Affairs shall be May 31st, and the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs and the Dean of the Faculty Dean of the Faculty/Vice President for Academic Affairs and the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs and the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs and the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs and the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs and the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs and the Dean of the Faculty Dean of the Faculty/Vice President for Academic Affairs and the Dean of the Faculty Dean of the Faculty/Vice President for Academic Affairs and the Dean of the Faculty Dean o